kaoh/globalplatform/globalplatform/README.md

 ```
 cd \path\to\globalplatform
-cmake -G "NMake Makefiles" - for a debug version
+cmake -G "NMake Makefiles" -DDEBUG=1 - for a debug version
-cmake -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release - for a release version
+cmake -G "NMake Makefiles" - for a release version
 ```

 * CMake will look for PC/SC, OpenSSL and zlib